pulse-framework/pulse/README.md

 ## Actions

 Actions are simply functions within your pulse collections that can be called externally.
 They're asyncronous and can return a promise.
-A

 ## Models and Data Relations